 What is your investment philosophy?

 Does HighGround have a spending/distribution policy?

-How is the HighGround Endowment Fund spending policy established and how frequently is it reviewed?
+How are the Endowment Fund spending policies established and how frequently are they reviewed?

-The HighGround Endowment Fund has adopted a distribution policy to manage the distribution of income and capital gains to support achievement of the Fund’s primary objectives to preserve the long-term purchasing power of the Fund’s assets.
+Each Endowment Fund has adopted a distribution policy to manage the distribution of income and capital gains to support the achievement of each Fund’s primary objectives to preserve the long-term purchasing power of the individual Fund’s assets.
 Additionally, the distribution policy provides flexibility to respond to short-term changes in the capital markets and financial circumstances of investing institutions.

-The Fund’s goal over the long-term is to distribute approximately 5% of the Fund’s average net asset value.
+HighGround Capstone and Keystone Endowment Funds’ goal over the long-term is to distribute approximately 5% of the Fund’s average net asset value.
 It is recognized, however, that as a percentage of net asset value, distributions from year-to-year may vary from the long-term distribution target.
 Due to the passive management of the HighGround Cornerstone Endowment Fund, the goal of the Fund is to distribute approximately 4.5% of the Fund’s average net asset value.

 How do you open an account?

 HighGround Funds are designed primarily to serve the needs of nonprofit investors.
 The initial investment minimum required to open an account will be evaluated based on each relationship and will align with the fee minimum for each service offered by HighGround Advisors.
 Please email email@example.com or call 214.978.3300 to obtain information about opening an account at HighGround Advisors.